ruudschouten/GDT7-Docs/design document.md

 ## User Experience

->*What does the player experience while playing your game*
+>*What does the player experience while playing your game?*

 The player will experience **Challenge** and **Discovery**.
 This is achieved by making continually harder levels, which can be reached by exploring more and more content in the game.